OxfordTechnicalSolutions/oxts_ros2_driver/README.md

 [![pipeline status](https://gitlab.com/oxts/navigation/ros/oxts/badges/master/pipeline.svg)](https://gitlab.com/oxts/navigation/ros/oxts/-/commits/master)

 A ROS2 driver which allows an OxTS INS to interact with a wider ROS network.
-Includes NCOM decoding and GAD encoding functionality.
-Where ROS is mentioned in this document this is in reference to ROS2.
+Where ROS is mentioned in this document, this is in reference to ROS2.
 References to ROS1 will be explicit.

-The ROS driver has been built with ROS release Foxy Fitzroy as a pre-built binary.
-The need has not arisen to build from source just yet.
+The ROS driver has been built with ROS release Foxy Fitzroy.

 ## Build from source